How to Describe Results of Working with AI Without Fabricated Cases and Metrics

 2. Tools Used

-3. What Worked
+3. What Resulted

 5. Conclusion Without Promises

-How Not to Turn the Article into Advertising
+How Not to Turn Material into Advertising

 Legal Side: What’s Important to Understand